workwithpact/StoreDuplicator/README.md

 # Shopify Store Duplicator
-This tools makes it easy to duplicate a store's content onto another, either to spin up a staging env or to simply test stuff out without risking anything in production.
+This tool makes it easy to duplicate a store's content onto another, either to spin up a staging env or to simply test stuff out without risking anything in production.

 ## What it supports
 With this tool, you can sync/duplicate the following resources: